jameschapman19/cca_zoo/docs/joss/paper.md

 ## Model List

+A complete model list at the time of publication:

 | Model Class | Model Name | Number of Views | Install |
 | -------- | -------- | ------ |-----|
 | CCA   | Canonical Correlation Analysis | 2   | standard |